sulekha-abdi/inet3101-lab1/README.md

 # inet3101-lab1

 ## Code for inet3101 lab1
+This program was written by Sulekha Abdi and collaborated with Hayat Muhumed

 1. Print all records
 This will get the program to have a function that prints all the records within memory.